simonox/smart-energy-monitor/software/dashboard/README.md

 After having a connection to a database you can easily create an own dashboard in Grafana.

-Here's the demo snippet (directly copyied from Influx Data Explorer) and the screen shot
+Here's the demo snippet (directly copyied from Influx Data Explorer) and the screen shot.

 ```
 from(bucket: "test")